What is 5G network slicing?

 Network slicing has been touted as one of the key opportunities enabled by 5G.
 One that poses a unique proposition – the ability to run multiple logical end-to-end networks on common shared infrastructure, with greater flexibility than before.
 But where are we today in realising the vision for 5G dynamic network slicing?

-In our report 5G network slicing: How to secure the opportunity, we defined network slicing as “a mechanism to create and dynamically manage logical functionally-discrete end-to-end networks over common physical infrastructure”.
+5G network slicing is a mechanism to create and dynamically manage logical functionally-discrete end-to-end networks over common physical infrastructure.
 In theory, this means operators can offer multiple networks – each tailored to individual customer needs – to be deployed, managed, and retired as required, on the same shared hardware.
 This allows operators to have better control over their offerings while delivering them in a more cost-effective way, as the need for dedicated physical appliances for individual networks become a thing of the past.

 As you can imagine, with vastly different resource needs (compute, storage, or networking demands) and the added complexity of managing different network lifecycles at the same time, dynamic network slicing requires an underlying infrastructure that is not only flexible and highly automated but also offers full end-to-end visibility of the network.
 As such, only with the much anticipated fully virtualised 5G standalone network will dynamic network slicing become a reality.

 How will 5G network slicing work?

 In essence, each individual end-to-end network slice has the functionality of a complete network including specific network layer capabilities, operational parameters, and network characteristics.
 Naturally, they will each have their own resource requirements as well, such as for compute, storage, or networking.
 Once deployed, it is known as a “network slice instance” where each slice has at least one instance, which defines the behaviour of the slice.
 Enterprise customers can then be supplied one or more of these instances based on the slices chosen.
 This is depicted in Figure 1.